openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 - CRED_PSK contains or identifies a symmetric key, not a public authentication key.

-- Authentication is achieved implicitly via the successful use of the PSK to derive keying material and decrypt protected messages.
+- Authentication is achieved implicitly via the successful use of the PSK to derive keying material and encrypt and posteriorly decrypt protected messages.

 A common representation of CRED_PSK is a CBOR Web Token (CWT) or CWT Claims Set (CCS) {{RFC8392}} whose 'cnf' claim uses the confirmation method 'COSE_Key' to carry the PSK.
 An example of CRED_PSK would be: